Yassinefahmi/Startup/README.md

 }
 ````
 #### Now we can use the model for writing data to the table.
-In the controller we first want to create an instance to the User model.
+In the controller we first want to create an instance of the User model.
 This instance represents a user that we want to write to the database.

 We can do this by using function `registerColumn()`: